magicianmrunal/PowerBI_projects/README.md

 ** I have created an interactive dashboard to show the insights which I have gained through analysis.

-**I have also uploaded the raw dataset here.
+** I have also uploaded the pdf snapshot of dashboard and the raw dataset here.
+** The complete interactive dashboard is only available through downloading and opening it in the Power BI application.